itzg/docker-minecraft-server/docs/types-and-platforms/server-types/forge.md

 !!! note

     If an error occurred while installing Forge, it might be possible to resolve by temporarily setting `FORGE_FORCE_REINSTALL` to "true".
 Be sure to remove that variable after successfully starting the server.

+## Alternatives

+### NeoForge

+Support for [NeoForge](https://neoforged.net/) is also provided.
+A NeoForge server can be automatically managed by setting `TYPE` to "NEOFORGE". `VERSION` specifies the Minecraft version and `NEOFORGE_VERSION` can be set to select a specific sub-version.
+By default, the latest NeoForge version available for the requested Minecraft version will be used.

+!!! example

+    ```
+    docker run -e TYPE=NEOFORGE -e VERSION=1.20.1 -e NEOFORGE_VERSION=47.1.79 ...
+    ```

+    or in a compose file
+    ```yaml
+        environment:
+          TYPE: NEOFORGE
+          VERSION: "1.20.1"
+          NEOFORGE_VERSION: "47.1.79"
+    ```